 - Residential Services launches the Adult Foster Care program to assist families in keeping their family member at home and out of residential institutions.

-- In May of 2015, all adult programs and administrative staff move to 35 Forest Ridge Road in Concord, launching a new chapter in the history of the agency.
+- In May of 2015, all adult programs and administrative staff move to a leased building at 35 Forest Ridge Road in Concord, launching a new chapter in the history of the agency.